us-amlr/Casal2-krill-model/README.md

 # Casal2-krill-model
 This repository contains an integrated, statistical model for Antarctic krill in the U.S. AMLR survey strata ((125,019 km2) of CCAMLR Subarea 48.1.
-The data and configuration files are in the 'config' folder.
+The data and configuration files are in the 'config' folder. 'krill.e.txt' is the output from an MPD run of the Casal2 model using the input files in the 'config' folder.
+'R_krill_figs.pdf' was rendered from the rmarkdown file 'R_krill_figs.rmd'.